 The instrument used to do the examination is called a Colonoscope.
-It is a flexible tube with a bright light and a tiny camera at the tip.
-The camera transmits pictures of the inside of the bowel to a video screen.
-It is inserted via the rectum and manoeuvred around the colon by the Endoscopist.
+It is a long flexible tube with a bright light and a video camera at the tip.
+The camera transmits pictures of the inside of the bowel to a monitor allowing the endoscopist to examine the lining of the colon for any disease or abnormalities.
+It is inserted via the back passage and manoeuvred around the whole of the large bowel by the Endoscopist.